dancromartie/affirmative/README.md

 a python webservice for making sure events happen

 ## Why another one of these? ##
-This isnt' "monitoring" per se, nor "testing".
-This is kind of for business-logic level assertions.
-For example "I want to make sure that model xyz seems to be under control" is something that you want to verify every 3 days.
-You can either have a person click a button to verify it, or you might have a script that calls Affirmative's API.
+This isn't monitoring per se, nor testing.
+This is kind of a "daily checklist for technology operations".
+For example "make sure that model xyz seems to be under control" is something that you want to verify every 3 days.
+You can either have a person click a button to verify it, or you might have a script that runs complicated checks and then calls Affirmative's API.

 This is monitoring in a way, but you can't ask it the same question at any time and expect a reasonable answer to come back, like you often can when you are